turingschool/backend-curriculum-site/module1/lessons/refactoring_patterns_part_2.md

 ## WarmUp

 * How have you already implemented refactoring strategies in your code?
+* What's a key distinction between changing code and refactoring?
-* Recall yesterdays red-green-refactor example.
+* Recall yesterday's red-green-refactor example.
 What are some strategies to get your code back to green again after you refactor and your tests run red?  (a.k.a. how do you refactor without breaking everything?)
 * What are three reasons for refactoring your code?

 ## Refactoring Strategies